💡 Like BikeGremlin? Support me on Patreon or buy me a coffee

 XenForo has this sorted out pretty neatly by default.

-I added a group called “Registered-approved.”
+I added a group called “Registered-confirmed.”
 Users from that group can post comments without prior moderators’ approval.

 Groups & permissions -> User group promotions

-menu let me configure conditions when users are automatically promoted from “Registered” to “Registered-approved” group.
+menu let me configure conditions when users are automatically promoted from “Registered” to “Registered-confirmed” group.

 A stupidity on my part: